nichyjt/ResistorPrediction/readme.md

 ### Known Limitations
-- Only 4 band resistors will work.
+- Only 4 band resistors will work
-- Pictures with very bright or very dark settings will fail to work well in preprocessing
+- Pictures with very bright or very dark settings will fail to work in preprocessing
-- Unusual resistors with non-beige background colors (such as blue, grey) will fail when digested with the resistor predct SVM
+- Unusual resistors with non-beige background colours (such as blue, grey) will likely fail when processed by the Colour Classification SVM

+### Area for Improvements
+More data and rigorous labelling will be needed to make the Colour classifier more accurate.

+Colour masking might be needed during the preprocessing stage.
+This approach was initially avoided in order to prevent presupposing certain ranges for colours which is not generalizable to different lighting conditions.